kzapfe/azure-intelligent-hack/_posts/2000-01-06-development.md

     Settings.Cryptography = "{AzureFunctionAppCryptographyKey}";
 ```

-In your CognitiveLocator.Droid project go to Resources\values\strings.xml and set the following attributes:

 Congrats if you successfully configure the app you can run it now!

 <img src="http://rcervantes.me/azure-intelligent-hack/images/intelligenthack-1.png" width="300" />